clemak27/linux_setup/README.md

   - Runs NixOS
 - `fermi`: Steam Deck
   - Runs SteamOS + home-manager
-- `echilada`: Oneplus 6
+- `planck`: Pixel 8 Pro
-  - Runs LineageOS + nix-on-droid
+  - Runs GrapheneOS + nix-on-droid

 This is for my own usage and preferences, but you are of course free to use it as inspiration.